Key takeaways

 How long should I spend at West Lake?

-Allow a half-day as the realistic minimum — that is enough to walk one causeway, see the eastern lakefront and take a boat out to the islands.
-Many travellers give it a full day, walking the Su Causeway end to end, climbing Leifeng Pagoda for the panorama, and pairing the lake with Lingyin Temple just to the west.
-The lake is large — about 6.4 km² with roughly 15 km of shoreline — so you cannot 'do' all of it on foot in a few hours.
-Pick the south-and-west loop (causeway, pagoda, boat) or the gentler east-shore stroll and don't try to rush the whole circuit.
+Allow a half-day as the realistic minimum — the Bai Causeway, the eastern lakefront and a boat out to the island.
+A full day adds Leifeng Pagoda, a sunset on the south-east shore and Lingyin Temple just to the west.
+The lake is large — about 6.4 km² with roughly 15 km of shoreline — so you cannot 'do' all of it on foot in a few hours, and the honest limit is that crossing to the south-west corner is a choice rather than a checklist: you either take the boat across or walk the 2.8 km Su Causeway, not both, because the pier where the boat lands sits at the causeway's southern foot.
+Pick one crossing, or take the gentler east-shore stroll instead, and don't try to rush the whole circuit.

 What are the Ten Scenes of West Lake?